Florida Election of Public Employer Method of Payment Under the Florida Reemployment Tax Law R.12/15

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Florida Form RT-28G

-We have a total of five past-year versions of Form RT-28G in the TaxFormFinder archives, including for the previous tax year.
+We have a total of six past-year versions of Form RT-28G in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Florida Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.